 Maritime transportation, like land and air modes, operates on its own space, which is concomitantly geographical by its physical attributes, strategic by its control, and commercial by its usage.
 While geographical considerations tend to be constant in time (except for the seasonality of weather patterns), strategic and especially commercial considerations are much more dynamic.
 The physiography of maritime transportation is composed of two major elements, which are rivers and oceans.
 Although they are connected, each represents a specific domain of maritime circulation.
 The notion of maritime transportation rests on the existence of regular itineraries, better known as maritime routes.

 Fluvial transportation, even if slow and inflexible, offers a high capacity and a continuous flow.
 The fluvial / land interface often relies less on transshipment infrastructures and is thus more permissive for the location of dependent activities.
 Ports are less relevant to fluvial transportation, but fluvial hub centers experience a growing integration with maritime and land transportation, notably with containerization.
 The degree of integration for fluvial transportation varies from totally isolated distribution systems to well-integrated ones.
 In regions well supplied by hydrographic networks, fluvial transportation can be a privileged mode of shipment between economic activities.
-In fact, several industrial regions have emerged along major fluvial axis as this mode was initially an important vector of industrialization.
-More recently, river-sea navigation is also providing a new dimension to fluvial transportation by establishing a direct interface between fluvial and maritime systems.
+In fact, several industrial regions have emerged along the major fluvial axis, as this mode was initially an important vector of industrialization.
+More recently, river-sea navigation provided a new dimension to fluvial transportation by establishing a direct interface between fluvial and maritime systems.

 The importance and configuration of maritime routes have changed with economic development and technical improvements.
 Among those, containerization changed the configuration of freight routes with innovative services.
 Before containerization, loading or unloading a ship was a costly and time-consuming task, and a cargo ship typically spent more time docked than at sea.
-While sailing time used to represent around 25% of the annual ship time for standard break-bulk ships, this figure is now around 70% for containerships.
+While sailing time represented around 25% of the annual ship time for standard break-bulk ships, this figure is now around 70% for containerships.
 With faster and cheaper port operations, inter-range routes have emerged as a dominant configuration of containerized maritime networks.

 Inter-range service.
 Involves a set of sequential port calls from at least two maritime ranges, commonly including a transoceanic service and structured as a continuous loop.
 They are almost exclusively used for container transportation with the purpose of servicing a market by balancing the number of port calls and the frequency of services.

 The main advantage of inter-range services is the ability to call several ports and increase the ship load factor.
 This sequence of ports tends to be highly flexible in terms of which ports are serviced to maximize the market potential.
 However, there is the risk of empty trips (particularly backhauls) and longer service times between distant port pairs along the route.
-The first inter-range route was set in 1962 by Sea-Land between the ports of New York (Newark facilities), Los Angeles, and Oakland by using the Panama Canal.
+The first inter-range route was set in 1962 by Sea-Land between the ports of New York (Newark facilities), Los Angeles, and Oakland using the Panama Canal.
 The return trip also included a stop in San Juan (Puerto Rico).
-The most extensive inter-range services are known as “round-the-world” routes as major maritime ranges of the world are services along a continuous loop.
+The most extensive inter-range services are known as “round-the-world” routes, as major maritime ranges of the world are services along a continuous loop.
 Another recent trend has been the integration and specialization of several routes with feeder ships converging at major maritime intermediate hubs.
-This is notably the case for Europe (Mediterranean, North Sea, and the Baltic) in light of the negative impacts of deviations from main maritime shipping routes in terms of service length and frequency of port calls.
+This is notably the case for Europe (Mediterranean, North Sea, and the Baltic) in light of the negative impacts of deviations from main maritime shipping routes regarding service length and frequency of port calls.

 2. Maritime Traffic

 - Technical improvements.
-Ships and maritime terminals have become more efficient in terms of their throughput and their ability to handle several types of cargoes (e.g. containers, natural gas, refrigerated goods), enabling to support long-distance trade.
+Ships and maritime terminals have become more efficient in terms of their throughput and their ability to handle several types of cargoes (e.g. containers, natural gas, refrigerated goods), enabling them to support long-distance trade.

 Bulk cargo.
 Refers to freight, both dry and liquid, that is not packaged, such as minerals (oil, coal, iron ore, bauxite) and grains.
 It often requires the use of specialized ships such as oil tankers as well as specialized transshipment and storage facilities.
-Conventionally, this cargo has a single origin, destination, and client and prone to economies of scale.
+Conventionally, this cargo has a single origin, destination, and client and is prone to economies of scale.
 Services tend to be irregular, except for energy trades, and part of vertically integrated production processes (e.g. oil field to port to refinery).
 The dynamics of the bulk market are mainly attributed to industrialization and economic development, creating additional demand for resources and energy.

 Break-bulk cargo.
 Refers to general cargo that has been packaged in some way with the use of bags, boxes, drums, and particularly containers.
 This cargo tends to have numerous origins, destinations, and clients.
-Before containerization, economies of scale were difficult to achieve with break-bulk cargo as the loading and unloading process was very labor and time-consuming.
+Before containerization, economies of scale were difficult to achieve with break-bulk cargo as loading and unloading were very labor and time-consuming.
 The dynamics of the breakbulk market are related to manufacturing and consumption.